 - Access to Flagship Lounges (though these are currently closed)

 - Flagship First Dining passes (though these facilities are closed, and this has been an unpublished benefit offered in the past couple of years)

 - Two additional systemwide upgrades (above the four that Executive Platinum members receive)

 - A dedicated phone number and email address with 24/7 support

 American’s Flagship check-in at JFK, which Concierge Key members have access to

 Assistance during irregular operations is probably both potentially the most valuable perk, and also the most inconsistent one.
 On a good day, Concierge Key members may get proactive rebookings when flights are canceled and delayed.

 American even has some Cadillacs with which they provide tarmac transfers, so during a short connection you may be picked up planeside and driven to your connecting flight.

 At the same time, there are also instances where you’ll likely be disappointed, because they’re not always going to deliver 100% of the time.

-If you’ve a Concierge Key member (or have been one in the past), what has been your experience with the status?
+If you’re a Concierge Key member (or have been one in the past), what has been your experience with the status?
 How does it compare to Executive Platinum status?